Sirhurryup/linux-processes-and-services/labs/05-business-problem.md

 Every engineering decision ends with evidence.

 SirhurryUp Corporation transforms technical labs into engineering methodologies by connecting technology decisions to business outcomes.

+# Business Capability

+## Core Capability

+Storage provides the organization with the repeatable ability to preserve, protect, and retrieve business information whenever it is needed.

+Customers never purchase hard drives, partitions, or filesystems.

+They purchase confidence.

+They expect their financial records, medical information, application data, and business documents to remain accurate, available, and recoverable whenever business operations require them.

+Storage is the business capability that fulfills this expectation.

+---

+## Business Outcome

+When this capability is delivered consistently:

+- Customers trust the organization with their information.
+- Employees perform their jobs without interruption.
+- Applications continue operating reliably.
+- Business operations remain resilient.
+- Organizational risk is reduced.

+---

+## SirhurryUp Corporation Perspective

+Technology is never the capability.

+Technology enables the capability.

+Storage technologies such as disks, partitions, filesystems, and mount points exist to support one business objective:

+> Deliver reliable preservation and retrieval of business information so the organization can operate with confidence.

+---

+## Engineering Principle

+Business capabilities describe **what the organization must consistently deliver**.

+Technology describes **how engineers make that delivery possible**.